vovagorodok/ArduinoStreamLogger/README.md

 ```

 ## Side efects
-In `LOG_LEVEL_INFO` case when any function is called like:
+Compiler will not optimalize function calls.\
+For example, in case of `LOG_LEVEL_INFO` and debug with function call:
 ```
 LOG_DEBUG << foo();
 ```
-Compiler will not optimalize it and `foo()` will be called.\
+Compiler optimalize only logging, but `foo()` will be called.\
-Following macro will help with that:
+Following macro will help optimalize all:
 ```
 LOG_CALL_IF_DEBUG(LOG_DEBUG << foo());
 ```